rideau-info.com

 GENERAL

-Rideau Canal employees are on site during operating hours (see fees & schedules page) between mid-May and mid-October.
-There is at least one staff member trained in first aid and CPR who is ready to help and/or contact emergency services in case of an emergency.
+Rideau Canal employees are on site between mid-May and mid-October during operating hours (see Hours of Operation and fees).
+There is at least one staff member trained in first-aid and CPR, ready to help and/or contact emergency services in case of an emergency.
 While at a lockstation, talk to the staff about possible hazards of the site and discuss any safety concerns you may have.

-Safety equipment at a lockstation includes fire extinguishers, life rings and a first aid kit.
-The lock building and equipment is secured after operating hours.
-The life ring is accessible and is to be used only in the case of an emergency, not for any kind of recreational use – this ring could save a life.
+Safety equipment at a lockstation includes fire extinguishers, life rings and a first-aid kit.
+However, the lock building and equipment is secured after operating hours.
+The life ring is left accessible, but is to be used only in the case of an emergency, not for any kind of recreational use – this ring could save a life.

-Communication with emergency services is only available during operating hours.
-Although there are public phones in the vicinity of some lockstations, this is not always the case and visitors should carry a cell phone when lockstaff are not available and dial 911.
-Cell phone reception can vary from site to site so check with the staff on site.
+Communication with emergency services is made available during operating hours only.
+Although there are public phones in the vicinity of some lockstations, this is not always the case.
+Visitors should carry a cell phone and dial 911 when lockstaff are not available.
+Cell phone reception can vary from one location to another so check with the staff on site.

 In case of emergency, it is imperative that you are able to clearly and specifically identify your location to emergency rescue services.
 Preparing yourself with this information in advance, in case of an emergency, could save a life.

 Maintenance of a lockstation is an on-going requirement.
-While on site, be aware of work in progress (i.e. temporary closure of an area for repairs, or slippery floors in washrooms after being mopped).
-Notify staff immediately of any safety-related maintenance issues you feel require attention.
+While on site, be aware of work in progress (e.g. temporary closure of an area for repairs, or slippery floors in washrooms after being mopped).
+Immediately notify staff of any safety-related maintenance issues you feel require attention.
 We appreciate your assistance in keeping our lockstations safe.

 LOCK CHAMBERS AND LOCK OPERATION